 If the project risk collection contains 100 risks items with an average loss size value of 10 for each item, then the Total Loss size for the entire project will be 1000.
 If the Loss size unit represents days, and if the entire risk described in the collection occurs, the entire project will be delayed by 1000 days.
 If one business day costs $1000 for the organization, including fees, wages, and any expenses, the total loss for the organization will be $1000.000.

-The BVOP focus on project risk management and Loss size for each risk item as an important topic that is associated with serious damage to organizations.
+The BVOP focuses on project risk management and Loss size for each risk item as an important topic that is associated with serious damage to organizations.

 The visualization of possible losses may help raise the level of responsibility and commitment of all key roles in the project.